hgtonight/Application-Yaga/README.md

 To get up and running with Yaga, either:

 * [Download the latest stable release](http://vanillaforums.org/get/yaga-application)
+* Extract into the `/applications` directory

+-- OR --

-* Clone the repository into the `applications` directory:
+* Clone the repository into the `/applications` directory:

 ```sh
 $ cd path-to-applications